Enjoy historic railways of the Isle of Man

 This terrific corner of the island is home to an array of delightful wildlife including seals and a wide variety of nesting birds.
 After touring the prominentary, we travel to Castletown, the island's ancient capital.
 Castle Rushen, a magnificently preserved medieval fortress, dominates the town and merits a visit during our time here, as do the Nautical Museum and the Old House of Keys.
 Entrance to all three sites is included with your Heritage Explorer Pass.

 Day 5 is free to enjoy the island at leisure.
-An included Explorer Pass allows you to travel on the local trains and buses, so you have the opportunity to discover many attractions you have not yet seen.
+An included Explorer Pass allows you to travel on the local trains and buses (payable locally).
 As the island is brimming with heritage and fantastic scenery, you are never without something interesting to see and do.
-Other popular options include a tour of the Gaiety Theatre, the Isle of Man's opera house, and the steam train sheds, which first opened as far back as 1900.
-Many of its rooms and its exterior hark back to that age, with a wonderful main room decked out in splendid gold.
-Drenched in Edwardian splendour, this impressive room plays host to all manner of productions.
+One popular option is a tour of the Gaiety Theatre, the Isle of Man's opera house.
+Drenched in Edwardian splendour, this impressive room plays host to all manner of productions, and many of its rooms and exterior hark back to that age, with a wonderful main room decked out in splendid gold.
+Alternatively, perhaps visit the steam train sheds, which first opened in 1900.

 After our breakfast, we make our way back to Douglas Sea Terminal.
 We arrive back into Heysham just after midday, where our tour concludes.
 You are then free to leave Heysham at your leisure.